uselagoon/lagoon-sync/README.md

 Setting up locally:

 * `make all`                          Installs missing dependencies, runs tests and build locally.
 * `make build`                        Compiles binary based on current go env.
+* `make local-build-linux`            Compile linix binary.
+* `make local-build-darwin`           Compile macOS (darwin) binary.
+* `make check-current-tag-version`    Check the current version.
 * `make clean`                        Remove all build files and assets.

 ## Releases

-We are using [goreleaser](https://github.com/goreleaser/goreleaser) for the official build, release and publish steps that will be ran from a github action on a pushed tag.
+We are using [goreleaser](https://github.com/goreleaser/goreleaser) for the official build, release and publish steps that will be run from a GitHub Action on a pushed tag event.

-Locally, we can run `make release-test` to check if our changes will build.
+Prior to that, we locally test our release to ensure that it will successfully build with `make release-test`.
 If compiling was successful we can commit our changes and then run `make release-[patch|minor|major]` to tag with next release number and it will push up to GitHub.
 A GitHub action will then be triggered which will publish the official release using goreleaser.